marialymperaiou/BiasBeware/README.md

 A. It is significantly hard even for potent models (Gemini 3 zero-shot) to distinguish the **causes behind a recommendation outcome**, and thus indicate the product responsible for interfering with a fair (unbiased) ranking behavior (Subtask A).

 B. As proven also in our prior EMNLP paper, defending against attacks stemming from cognitive biases is not a trivial endeavor.
 In our study, we leverage a small LLM recommender, Qwen3-0.6B, which despite its small size, it is a capable recommender in the unbiased setup.
-By attempting to defend in a simple, prompt-driven way, we realize that **generic intruction-driven prompting is not sufficient** for blocking biased influence (Subtask B).
+By attempting to defend in a simple, prompt-driven way, we realize that **generic intruction-driven prompting is not sufficient** for blocking biased influence, as evidenced by large rank changes after attack (and despite defensible prompt usage) in comparison to the initial, bias-free recommendation setup (Subtask B).

 C. Debiasing biased product descriptions remains a persistent concern, since it requires balancing between preserving product identity and rewriting biased parts without references.
 When leveraging a subset of cognitive biases in their most obvious form (higher intensity - more prominent bias), Gemini 3 is capable of **partially restoring fair descriptions** to an acceptable extend, although there is still room for improvement.
 However, is this still going to be valid beyond our simple sample data?
 (Subtask C)